8 Financial Tips for Prepping to Be a Homeowner

 “Potential first time homebuyers should take advantage of local resources like HUD-approved housing counseling agencies.

-A housing counselor can help you walk through the financial calculations of becoming a homeowner, know what your options are in terms of different types of loans, help you obtain your credit score (important to make sure your score is based on accurate information since reporting agencies are notorious for making mistakes), and they can also let you know if there’s special first time homebuyer programs you might qualify for that can help with putting together a down payment.
+A housing counselor can help you walk through the financial calculations of becoming a homeowner, know what your options are in terms of different types of loans, rates using the OnQFinancial’s VA home loan calculator, help you obtain your credit score (important to make sure your score is based on accurate information since reporting agencies are notorious for making mistakes), and they can also let you know if there’s special first time homebuyer programs you might qualify for that can help with putting together a down payment.

 Many states, local communities, and even banks, have special programs for first time homebuyers, and some have programs for teachers and other government workers.
 You can find a housing counselor on the CFPB’s website.”